NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     Correlation timeout for an image tile, in seconds.
 A non-positive value will result in no timeout enforcement.
 A value of 600 seconds should be sufficient in most cases.

-stereo-algorithm (*string*) (default = "asp_bm")
-    Use this setting to switch between the different stereo correlation algorithms supported by ASP.

-    **Algorithms implememented in ASP**

-    asp_bm (or specify the value '0')
-       The ASP implementation of Block Matching.
-Search in the right image for the best match for a small image block in the left image.
-This is the fastest algorithm and works well for similar images with good texture coverage.

-    asp_sgm (or specify the value '1')
-       The ASP implementation of the Semi-Global Matching (SGM) algorithm :cite:`hirschmuller_sgm_original`.
-This algorithm is
-       slow and has high memory requirements but it performs better in images with less texture.
-See :numref:`sgm` for important details on using this algorithm.

-    asp_mgm (or specify the value '2')
-       The ASP implementation of the More Global Matching (MGM) variant of the SGM algorithm :cite:`facciolo2015mgm` to reduce high frequency artifacts in the output image at the cost of increased run time.
-See :numref:`sgm` for important details on using this algorithm.

-    asp_final_mgm (or specify the value '3')
-       Use MGM on the final resolution level and SGM on preceding resolution levels.
-This produces a result somewhere in between the pure SGM and MGM options.

-    **External implementations (shipped with ASP)**

-    mgm
-       The original MGM implementation.
-See :numref:`original_mgm`.

-    opencv_sgbm and opencv_bm
-       Semi-global block-matching and classical block-matching
-       algorithms from OpenCV 3.
-See :numref:`opencv_sgbm_options` and :numref:`opencv_bm_options`.

-    msmw and msmw2
-       Multi-Scale Multi-Window algorithm (two versions provided).
-See :numref:`msmw`.

 corr-blob-filter (*integer*) (default = 0)
     Set to apply a blob filter in each level of pyramidal integer